mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] We want to test out optical photons from the centre of the sphere and see how the size of scintillator, size of flat spot, and size of collection area change the light collection
 - [ ] Analyse the different source tests with the balloon detectors, based on the activities measured using CAPINTEC
 - [ ] Have a look at simulating a lead cap for a cylindrical detector, to see what the neutron multiplication looks like.
 Might need higher energy neutrons?
-- [ ] Simulate the 6 mm sipm and diff flat spots
 - [ ] [[Timeline for the n-gamma counter]]
 - [ ] [[n-gamma counter for Francois]]
-- [ ] Make the wrapping a volume around the sphere, excluding the sipm bit
 - [ ] [[Build up light output spectrum with the MAXIQ SiPM board by changing the threshold]]
-- [ ] Optimise integral lengths new SS25
+- [ ] Test the new medium sphere after glued and painted.
+Compare to old data
+- [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors

 ## Completed